-- Rolling down the yield curve is a fixed income strategy where the bond is sold before maturity
+- Rolling down the yield curve is a fixed income strategy where investors sell bonds before maturity

-- Rolling down the yield curve is not suitable when the yield curve is inverted
+- Rolling down the yield curve is not a suitable strategy when the yield curve is inverted

-This strategy strives to help investors obtain a high yield while still limiting loss on the principle.
-This is achieved by rolling down the yield curve, or in other words, selling a bond after holding it for a few years.
-The strategy work as the yield and price of bonds move in opposite directions.
-As the yield decrease, the price increase.
+The rolling down the yield curve strategy aims to help investors obtain a high yield while still limiting any loss on the principal.
+It is achieved by rolling down the yield curve – in other words, selling a bond after holding it for only a few years, and well before its maturity date.
+The strategy works because the yield and price of bonds move in opposite directions.
+As the yield decreases, the price increases.

-Imagine a 10-year treasury bond with five years left to maturity.
+Imagine a 10-year Treasury bond with five years left to maturity.
 The yield of the bond now is lower compared to the yield five years before.
 This is because higher yields are given to longer-term bonds due to higher risk.
 The bond now has a lower yield and lower discount rate.

-What are the benefits of rolling down the yield curve?
+What are the Benefits of Rolling Down the Yield Curve?

-For example, if an investor wants to invest their money for five years, they can either buy a five-year bond or buy a longer term bond and sell it after five years.
-By buying the longer term bond, they would benefit from the higher incremental income.
+For example, if an investor wants to invest their money for five years, they can either buy a five-year bond or buy a longer-term bond and sell it after five years.
+By buying the longer-term bond, they would benefit from the higher incremental income.
 Also, they would gain from the sale of the bond while still keeping the investment horizon to five years.

-When is the best time for this strategy?
+When is the Best Time for this Strategy?

-Rolling down the yield curve is most suitable in a low-interest rate environment but with the rate rising or expected to rise.
+Rolling down the yield curve is most suitable in a low-interest-rate environment, with the rate rising or expected to rise.
 As the interest rate rises, bonds lose value.
-This is interest rate risk and it impacts bonds with a long maturity.
-If interest rates are expected to increase, then investors will tend to stick with short term bonds as those are less susceptible to interest rate risk.
+It is interest rate risk and it impacts bonds with a longer maturity.
+If interest rates are expected to increase, then investors will tend to stick with short-term bonds as those are less susceptible to interest rate risk.

-When to not use this strategy?
+When to not Use this Strategy

 Rolling down the yield curve is not suitable if the yield curve is inverted or if the bond is a premium bond.
-An inverted yield curve is where the yields of a shorter duration bond are higher than that of a higher duration bond.
-Thus, an investor that wants to invest for only five years has no incentive to purchase a 10-year bond as they will not receive higher yields.
+An inverted yield curve is where the yields of a shorter duration bond are higher than the yield on a longer duration bond.
+Thus, an investor who wants to invest for only five years has no incentive to purchase a 10-year bond, as they will not receive higher yields.